-COMPREHENSIVE PLANNING STRATEGIES 3, 3/0
+COMPREHENSIVE PLANNING STRATEGIES

-Prerequisites: Upper-division status and PLN 315.
-The overarching role of comprehensive planning as it influences future patterns of municipal land use in both the natural and built environments; techniques for identifying primary issues; reaching consensus on goals and objectives for future physical development patterns within a community; recognizing basic comprehensive plan content and procedures for adoption.
-Offered Alternate Years.
+Prerequisites: Upper-division status and PLN 215.
+The role of comprehensive planning as it influences future patterns of municipal land use.
+Techniques for identifying issues and reaching consensus on goals for future development.
+Detailed examination of the process of preparing and adopting a master plan and stakeholder participation, including intermunicipal collaboration.

-URBAN ANALYSIS USING GIS 3, 3/0
+URBAN ANALYSIS USING GIS